Skip Ribbon Commands

 Is there a treatment or cure for sickle cell disease?

-Sickle cell disease is a chronic disease.
-Until recently, there were very few treatment options.
-Early diagnosis and starting antibiotics shortly after birth for those with severe forms of sickle cell have greatly improved life expectancy.
+Sickle cell disease is a chronic disease, meaning it does not go away.
+Early diagnosis and starting antibiotics shortly after birth for those with severe forms of sickle cell have greatly improved childhood survival.

-Cell-based gene therapies.
-The Food and Drug Administration (FDA) approved new therapies (exa-cel and lovo-cel) to treat sickle cell disease in people age 12 years and older—especially those who often have serious problems from sickle cell that lead to hospitalization.
-Both therapies use the patients' own blood stem cells.
-Their cells are collected and modified.
-Then, the patient receives a chemotherapy drug to remove cells from their bone marrow.
-The patients' modified stem cells are given back to them to produce hemoglobin that prevents sticking of the red blood cell.
+The Food and Drug Administration (FDA) approved new therapies (exa-cel and lovo-cel) to treat sickle cell disease in people age 12 years and older—especially those who often have serious problems from sickle cell.
+The child’s stem cells are collected and changed in the laboratory.
+Then, the child receives chemotherapy and the changed stem cells are given back to them.
 Learn more about sickle cell disease gene therapy from the National Human Genome Research Institute.

 Who are the doctors that care for children with sickle cell disease?

-In addition to regular visits with their pediatrician, children with sickle cell disease should see a pediatric hematologist at least periodically.
-These doctors specialize in the care of children with sickle cell disease.
+In addition to regular visits with their primary care provider, children with sickle cell disease should see a pediatric hematologist regularly if at all possible.

 Last Updated